Short Questions

 Examples:

-The motion of insects and birds are irregular.
-Thus, the motion of insects and birds is a random motion.
+The motion of insects and birds is irregular.
+Thus, the motion of insects and birds is random.

-The motion of dust or smoke particles in the air is also random motion.
+The motion of dust or smoke particles in the air is also random.

 Examples

-Examples of scaler are mass, length, time, speed, volume, work, energy, density, power, charge, pressure, area, temperature.
+Examples of scalers are mass, length, time, speed, volume, work, energy, density, power, charge, pressure, area, and temperature.

 Examples